Self-host Expense Tracker and set up the monthly workflow.

 • Link each recurring item to the account it affects so month views are easier to scan and account tracking stays useful.

-• If you prefer, you can still type an account label manually, but linked accounts usually give the cleanest long-term workflow.
+• If you prefer, you can still type an account label manually, but choosing a saved account usually gives the cleanest long-term workflow.

 • When months, imports, or restores reuse those items later, the app carries that account context forward where it can.